katy-kik10/stack-overflow-salary-analysis/README.md

 1. Data Cleaning: Checking data for completeness.
 I found that due to the large number of questions, no respondent answered all 126 items, which required us to use flexible filtering for each individual query.

-2. Filtration & Segmenting: Identifying target groups (e.g., “Python developers,” “Remote workers”).
+2. Filtration & Segmenting: Identifying target groups (e.g., “Python developers”, “Remote workers”).

 3. Statistical Analysis: Calculating means, medians, and quartiles (Q3) for salary analysis.